-My research interests include institutions and the politics of development, natural resource management, and elections and democratic consolidation.
+My research interests include institutions and the politics of development, natural resource management, subnational administration and government, education reform, and elections and democratic consolidation.
 Most of my research focuses on Sub-Saharan Africa.

 My first book titled, Legislative Development in Africa, answers two simple questions: (i) what explains variation in legislative strength under autocracy? and (ii) under what conditions does the transition to democracy result in the strengthening of legislatures?